Book a Video Consultation

 - Skin & eye issues.

 - Mild to moderate anxiety and low mood (Note: we do not provide controlled medicines, like Xanax or any sleeping tablets).

 - Joint or back pain.

 - Stable medical conditions such as diabetes, thyroid disorders, hypertension & high cholesterol.

 - Hands-on examinations and treatment

-- Emergency treatment e.g. chest pains, suspected stroke or bone fracture
+- Emergency treatment e.g. chest pain, suspected stroke or fractured bones

 - Alternative therapies, lifestyle surgeries or oral surgery

 - Drugs listed as controlled drugs or potential drugs of abuse (these are not safe to use without the supervision of a regular doctor).

 - Examples of controlled drugs include: benzodiazepines, codeine, morphine, tramadol, modafinil (or any drugs used in ADHD), pregabalin/ gabapentin, sleeping tablets (e.g. Zolpidem), heroin substitutes (e.g. methadone, Subutex)